saladinProcrastinator/rhddx/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/mindreeper2420/rhddx/compare)

 # RHDDX Frontend Documentation Site
+RHDDX is short for Red Hat Developer Design Experience.
 This repository contains examples of components and assemblies used on the [developers.redhat.com](https://developers.redhat.com) site.

-This site is built using Jamstack (JavaScript, APIs, and Markup) technologies ([What is Jamstack?](https://jamstack.org/)) Specifically, we use the technologies recommended by [Netlify CMS - Jekyll](https://www.netlifycms.org/docs/jekyll/).
+The RHDDX documentation site is built using Jamstack (JavaScript, APIs, and Markup) technologies ([What is Jamstack?](https://jamstack.org/)) Specifically, we use the technologies recommended by [Netlify CMS - Jekyll](https://www.netlifycms.org/docs/jekyll/).

-## Bugs, Features, etc.
+## Info

 This is an ongoing project and I welcome contributions.
 Feel free to [file an issue](https://github.com/mindreeper2420/rhddx/issues/new) or submit a PR against an existing issue.